AlexNanut/Advanced-CSS-Challenge-Professional-Portofolio-/README.md

 I have created my first portofolio to showcase my abilities.
 My projects are yet to come.
 The page has links to my GitHub profile, an About Me section, a Projects section, a Services section and a Contact Me section.

+Below is the link to the deployed application:

 # Built With

 To built this page I applied the core skills I recently learned, from HTML syntax to CSS variables, flexbox and media queries.